MicrosoftDocs/cpp-docs/docs/mfc/reference/cmousemanager-class.md

  Nonzero if successful; otherwise 0.

 ### Remarks
  The state information written to the registry includes all registered views, view identifiers, and the associated commands.
-If the parameter *lpszProfileName* is `NULL`, this function writes the `CMouseManager` data to the default registry location controlled by the [CWinAppEx Class](../../mfc/reference/cwinappex-class.md).
+If the parameter *lpszProfileName* is NULL, this function writes the `CMouseManager` data to the default registry location controlled by the [CWinAppEx Class](../../mfc/reference/cwinappex-class.md).

  In most cases, you do not have to call this function directly.
 It is called as a part of the workspace serialization process.
 For more information about the workspace serialization process, see [CWinAppEx::SaveState](../../mfc/reference/cwinappex-class.md#savestate).